aneto0/hieratika/README.md

 ### Function allocation

-The functions described above are allocated to the following components:
+The functions described above are allocated to the following components in the server:

 | Function | Component | Description |
 | -------- | --------- | ----------- |